facebookresearch/stopes/website/docs/eval/blaser.md

 BLASER relies on [SpeechLASER embeddings](https://github.com/facebookresearch/fairseq/blob/ust/examples/speech_matrix/speech_laser_encoders.md), follow the instructions there to download the embeddings and embed your speech segments.

+> [!NOTE]
+> BlaserV2.0 has now been released and lives in the [SONAR repository](https://github.com/facebookresearch/SONAR#predicting-sentence-similarity-with-blaser-20-models).
+We recommend using this new model and embedding space for your future uses of BLASER evalution

 ## Files

 - `model.py` contains the BLASER supervised model definition.